-The specific trial protocol shall prospectively define the SUV parameter that is required for each lesion, or normal tissue, which will be used for the imaging endpoint.
-Some studies may also compare different metrics and will require recording multiple parameters.
-SUV measures (and the analysis tools used to obtain them, including software version) shall be specified for each protocol and shall be used consistently across all subjects and across all sequential lesion measurements.

-SUV's are intended as a measure of relative uptake and in that sense, can be regarded as dimensionless (unitless); however, using strict interpretation of the units for the common calculation of body weight normalization, this yields units of g/ml.
-Under the assumption that on average 1 ml of tissue weighs 1 gm always, indicate units of g/ml if images are scaled to SUVs with a body weight normalization.
-This is presumably to differentiate between body weight (or lean-body-mass) and body-surface-area normalizations, which would show different units (and values).
-Based on the lack of consensus and that many display systems already use units, the recommendation below is to use units of g/ml.
+- The specific trial protocol shall prospectively define the SUV parameter that is required for each lesion, or - 628 normal tissue, which will be used for the imaging endpoint.
+Some studies may also compare different - 629 metrics and will require recording multiple parameters.
+SUV measures (and the analysis tools used to - obtain them, including software version) shall be specified for each protocol and shall be used consistently - across all subjects and across all sequential lesion measurements. - 632 SUV's are intended as a measure of relative uptake and in that sense, can be regarded as dimensionless - 633 (unitless); however, using strict interpretation of the units for the common calculation of body weight - normalization, this yields units of g/ml.
+Under the assumption that on average 1 ml of tissue weighs 1 gm - 635 (e.g., water), a dimensionless SUV would be obtained.
+Display system manufactures typically, but not - always, indicate units of g/ml if images are scaled to SUVs with a body weight normalization.
+This is - 637 presumably to differentiate between body weight (or lean-body-mass) and body-surface-area - 638 normalizations, which would show different units (and values).
+Based on the lack of consensus and that - many display systems already use units, the recommendation below is to use units of g/ml. - It should be clear which values belong to which lesion.
+This can be done by capturing DICOM coordinates - along with the SUV or secondary screen captures of the ROI for identification.
+It should be reported which - SUV measure is used, i.e. statistic and type of normalization. - 644 If a reference tissue (e.g. liver) SUV is measured, then, that SUV should be reported along with lesion SUV - 645 data.